01 of 10

-Valentin Imperial Maya’s size is both its biggest asset and hurdle; the resort wants its guests to do and eat different things each day, but in so doing it’s created an enormous amount of upkeep: the light bulb on the terrace was burned out, the toilet wouldn’t flush, the glasses ran out on the buffet line, day-old room-service leftovers were still in the halls.
+Valentin Imperial Maya’s size is both its biggest asset and hurdle; the resort wants its guests to do and eat different things each day, but in so doing it’s created an enormous amount of upkeep: you may encounter burned-out lightbulbs, toilets that won't flush, glasses running out on the buffet line, or day-old room-service leftovers left in the halls.

-Maintaining the sprawling property is an enormous staff—all of them were cheerful, helpful, and capable—but it’s impossible in such an environment to keep things from falling through the cracks.
+The sprawling property is maintained by an enormous staff—all of them were cheerful, helpful, and capable—but it’s impossible in such an environment to keep things from falling through the cracks.

 09 of 10